SESYNC-ci/sesync-ci.github.io/blog/_drafts/energy-footprint-of-r.md

 For the car, we can use EPA's number[^3] of 404 g CO<sub>2</sub>/mile.
 For Netflix, it's a bit more uncertain since there are a number of sources of emissions[^4]: the data center, the data transmission, and the device you are streaming on.
 The CO<sub>2</sub> footprint of Wifi versus 4G is pretty different (much higher for 4G).
 Obviously larger-screen devices have a bigger footprint.
 Let's use the weighted average of 70 g CO<sub>2</sub>/hour across all modes of data transmission and whatever device you might use.

-Assuming EPA's number for GHG intensity of driving a passenger car, the amount of CO<sub>2</sub> saved would get us 65 miles or 105 kilometers in a car!
-That's roughly the distance from Annapolis to Frederick, MD!
+Assuming EPA's number for GHG intensity of driving a passenger car, the amount of CO<sub>2</sub> saved would get us 16 miles or 26 kilometers in a car.
+That would get you from Annapolis across the Bay Bridge and to the far side of Kent Island!

-Using the weighted average across devices, with the CO<sub>2</sub> saved from optimization, you would be able to kick back and stream Netflix for 375 hours, or almost 16 days straight!
-That's enough to watch every episode of "Great British Baking Show" ever recorded three times in a row, with a few days left over to watch "Tiger King" half a dozen times.
+Using the weighted average across devices, with the CO<sub>2</sub> saved from optimization, you would be able to kick back and stream Netflix for 94 hours, or almost 5 days straight.
+That's almost exactly enough to watch every episode of "Great British Baking Show" ever recorded.

-Producing a Big Mac requires about 4 kg of emissions[^5] so you'd only be able to produce 6.6 Big Macs with that amount of CO<sub>2</sub>.
+Producing a Big Mac requires about 4 kg of emissions[^5] so you'd only be able to produce 1.6 Big Macs with that amount of CO<sub>2</sub>.
 Not exactly the best food if we want to keep our consumption within planetary boundaries ... but the point is made.

 ### Final thoughts